spyder-ide/spyder/CONTRIBUTING.md

 ```

-### Creating a conda environment or virtualenv
+### Creating an environment and installing dependencies

-If you use Anaconda you can create a conda environment and install the necessary dependencies as follows.
+If you use a Conda-based distribution (Anaconda, etc), you can create an environment and install the necessary dependencies as follows:

 ```bash
 $ conda create -n spyder-dev -c conda-forge --file requirements/conda.txt